If you’ve ever watched a dragonfly speed over the water, you know how captivating they are!

 1. There are more than 5,000 species of dragonflies in the world.
 About 130 species have been spotted in Ontario.

-4. Some green darners migrate south in the fall.
-You can see “flocks” of them rising up from the grasses along the shores of the Great Lakes in late August at provincial parks like Presqu’ile, Darlington and Sandbanks.
+4. Some Green Darners migrate south in the fall.
+You can see “flocks” of them rising up from the grasses along the shores of the Great Lakes in late August at parks like Presqu’ile Provincial Park, Darlington Provincial Park, and Sandbanks Provincial Park.
 From here, they move down the east coast of the U.S. Their destination?
 Probably the southern U.S., but no one knows for sure.

 5. Dragonflies are hard to catch, which makes it difficult to conduct tagging or transmitter programs, though there are some underway.

 6. Many species of dragonflies, the Green Darner included, gather in swarms to feed or migrate, a phenomenon you can see in Ontario in the spring and fall.
 Why?
 Possibly to defend themselves against predators, but scientists don’t know that for certain.

 8. They’re amazing fliers.
 They have two sets of wings so they can fly straight up or down, go backwards, fly upside down and hover.

 9. Dragonflies are great hunters.
 In their larval stage – which can last up to five years – they live in the water and eat anything that comes near them, including aquatic insects, tadpoles and small fish.
 As adults, they eat flies, mosquitoes, grasshoppers, butterflies, flying ants and even other dragonflies, which they catch while they’re in flight.

 10. Adult dragonflies live, on average, just five weeks.